From €1343pp cruise-only

 Ports of call: Southampton, England; Brussels, Belgium; Copenhagen, Denmark; Stockholm, Sweden; Helsinki, Finland; St. Petersburg, Russia; Tallinn, Estonia; Gdansk, Poland; Southampton, England

-Fly from Dublin to Southampton and board the Sapphire Princess to set sail on a fantastic fourteen-night Baltic Cruise.
+Board the Sapphire Princess in Southampton and set sail on a fantastic fourteen-night Baltic Cruise.
 Visit Belgium, Denmark, Sweden, Finland, Russia, Estonia and Poland on this great tour of Northern Europe.

 Zeebrugge is your gateway to Brussels.
 The capital of Belgium, Brussels is really two cities in one.
 Old Brussels is a city of superb Baroque architecture with ornate guildhalls, cobbled lanes and one of the finest squares in Europe.

 New Brussels is the modern city, the capital of the European Union, the home of NATO and the seat of the European Atomic Energy Community.
 It is a city of fascinating contrasts.